xuankimtran/docs-1/pages/katalon-studio/docs/ws-get-har-file-generation.md

 ### Example

-You disable the HAR file generation.
-Then, you want to check whether the HAR file generation is disabled or not.
+You have previously disabled the HAR file generation.
+Later, you want to check whether the HAR file generation is disabled or not.

 ```groovy
 import com.kms.katalon.core.webservice.keyword.WSBuiltInKeywords as WS